foopod/tutorials/01_Github_Website/tutorial.md

 `git add index.html` - Adding files to the next commit

+or

+`git add -A` - To commit everything

 `git commit -m "Add index.html"` - Committing your files.
 Note that -m is to add a message so you can easily keep track of the changes that you made.

 `git push` - Pushes all your changes to Github.